 What did Hades do to Persephone?

-To the Greeks, the return of Persephone from the underworld symbolized the return of life in the spring.
+To ancient Greeks, the return of Persephone from the underworld symbolized the return of life in the spring.
 Each spring, as the earth returned to life, some Greeks observed a sacred ritual in which the story of Demeter and Persephone was enacted.